 16. Lokchaam

-On the 12th day, the fire puja known as Jingsyak is performed under the leadership of the head Lama of the Monastery.
+On the 12th day, the fire puja known as Jingsyak is performed under the leadership of the Monastery's head Lama.

 Join us on your Dream Adventure to Thame Monastery Manirildup Trek with the Experts!
 Get in Touch!